 I developed and printed my first roll of Ilford FP4 black and white film at the age of 10 when I inherited my grandfather’s camera gear and darkroom equipment.
 As a young boy, I witnessed the magic of images appearing in the tray of developer in a cupboard under the stairs and wanted to have a go myself.
 The first results were mixed but good enough to kick start a lifetime interest in photography.

-Growing up in industrial Lancashire, he spent weekends and holidays exploring the rolling landscapes of the Yorkshire Dales and the mountains of the Lake District and Snowdonia.
+Growing up in industrial Lancashire, I spent weekends and holidays exploring the rolling landscapes of the Yorkshire Dales and the mountains of the Lake District and Snowdonia.
 Climbing with friends provided an introduction to more remote and rugged terrain – in the Scottish Highlands, the Alps and ultimately the Himalayas.

 a geographer with an infectious enthusiasm for the human and physical aspects of the subject

-He became a Licentiate of The Royal Photographic Society of Great Britain in 2017.
+I became a Licentiate of The Royal Photographic Society of Great Britain in 2017.